themeteorchef/santa-spotter/santa-spotter.md

 });
 ```

 Hokay.
 So we've got a few things going on here.
-Continuing on our original train of thought, notice that here we're adding _another_ cron job that is being setup to call our second method `startPresentDelivery` containing our first cron job.
+Continuing on our original train of thought, notice that here we're adding _another_ cron job that is being set up to call our second method `startPresentDelivery` containing our first cron job.
 Yeah, [we're cool](http://i.imgur.com/Vfjlhhd.jpg).

+#### Taking Timezones Into Account

 What's up with the timing on this thing?
 Well, because we're trying to _think globally_ on this one, we want to include all children of the planet (yes, even if they may not technically celebrate Christmas—cool your jets, [festivus](http://en.wikipedia.org/wiki/Festivus)).
 In order to make this possible, we need to remain aware of the fact that places exist on the planet that are [already living in the future](http://youtu.be/flge_rw6RG0?t=9s).